 - If the claims cannot be replicated, the claim is adjudged to be false.

 Obviously, if the data or the methods are kept secret, the claims cannot be verified.
-Attacking other scientists’ claims is what what scientists do.
+Attacking other scientists’ claims is what scientists do.
 This adversarial system is the heart of science.
-Refusing scientific data because someone will attack it is an oxymoron, of course they will attack it.
-That’s what scientists do.
+Refusing scientific data because someone will attack it is an oxymoron.
+Of course they will attack it.
+That’s what scientists do, ask questions.

 When I found out about this, I couldn’t believe it.
 I thought, a scientist can’t do that, can they?
 This is science, not hide and seek.
 So I wrote to the University of East Anglia (of which the CRU is a Department) on September 8, 2006, saying:

 I would like to obtain a list of the meteorological stations used in the preparation of the HadCRUT3 global temperature average, and the raw data for those stations.
 I cannot find it anywhere on the web.
 The lead author for the temperature average is Dr. Phil Jones of the Climate Research Unit.

 I got no response from Phil Jones or anyone at CRU or UEA.
 So I filed a Freedom of Information act request for the data.

 Now at this point, let me diverge to what was happening at CRU during this time.
 The first reference to Freedom of Information in their emails is from 2005, before they had received a single request from anyone.
 Immediately, they start to plan how to evade requests should some come in:

 Tom Wigley, Former Director CRU, to Phil Jones, 21/01/2005

 I got a brochure on the FOI Act from UEA.
 Does this mean that, if someone asks for a computer program we have to give it out??
 Can you check this for me (and Sarah). …